Skip to Main Content

 What can I do to make myself feel better?

 If you are worried and especially if it is the first time you have had these symptoms get advice from your GP (see below for more details).
 Cystitis often clears up on its own after a few days.
-Until this happens there are things you can do to make your self feel better.
+Until this happens there are things you can do to make yourself feel better.

 • take a mild pain killer such as paracetamol